 1st Grade Reading Workbook: Explode the Code 3

 Explode the Code workbooks have a systematic approach to phonics.
 These workbooks are effective for reading and phonics review.
-We’ll be using Explode the Code Workbook 3 this summer and on days we need a lighter workload.
+We’ll be using Explode the Code Workbook 3 on days we need a lighter workload.
 You can purchase Explode the Code workbooks on Amazon or often for a lower price on Christianbook.

 |Explode the Code, Book 3 (2nd Edition; Homeschool Edition)|